DefinitelyNotPabloEscobar/I-like-trains-and-titans/README.md

 # Hello there!

-So, when you start the project it might take a bit of time to load, this because it will generate the wood texture and loading all the meshes.
+So, when you start the project it might take a bit of time to load, this is because it will generate the wood texture and load all the meshes.

 ## How to run?